lightning/bolts/07-routing-gossip.md

   to 0.
   - SHOULD ensure `ipv4_addr` AND `ipv6_addr` are routable addresses.
   - MUST NOT include more than one `address descriptor` of the same type.
-  - SHOULD set `flen` to the minimum length required to hold the `features` bits it sets.
+  - SHOULD set `cflen` to the minimum length required to hold the `combinedfeatures` bits it sets.
+  - MUST set `combinedfeatures` to the logical OR of `nodefeatures` and `channelfeatures`.

 The receiving node:
   - if `node_id` is NOT a valid compressed public key: